aantron/ocaml.org/data/planet/psellos/ocaml-objective-c-rule-4.md

 </blockquote>

 <p>In retrospect this is obvious.
 OCaml values are subject to change at
 every allocation.
-But they can&rsquo;t change if the GC can&rsquo;t find them, so they need to be registered.
-The values in the table aren&rsquo;t registered, so they become invalid at the first GC.
+But they can’t change if the GC can’t find them, so they need to be registered.
+The values in the table aren’t registered, so they become invalid at the first GC.
 You can find Rule 4 and the Other Rules here:</p>